 We’ve got a certain VHDX.
 I have already attached this, so this is as an X drive.
 In order to recover the file that has been deleted from the disk, we will, at the very beginning, Import-Module PowerForensics, and we’re going to see what kind of different types of cmdlet we’ve got for that PowerShell Forensics.

 Since we’re going to be using different types of tools for file recovery, we are going to try, for example, to use PowerShell, since PowerShell is so widely available.

 As you can see, there’s are many different types of Gets, but this Get is enough for us to grab some information that will allow us to recover the file from the drive.
-At the very beginning, what we’re going to be doing is to display for ourselves any information about all the deleted objects.
+At the very beginning, what we’re going to do is to display for ourselves any information about all the deleted objects.

 For example, we can see the file that has been deleted, which is p.exe.
 Well, that’s perfect, so what are we going to get there?

 Here we can see that this is a record number.
 Record number is like an inode.
 We want to display for now a little bit more information about that particular record number.
 For us, we can show the attributes of a certain file like the allocated size, the real size, which, as you see, they differ, but that’s standard and this is a little bit of information about what we got over here.

 What is interesting for us is the data run and from that perspective, we will be able to see, of course, a bunch of things related to the data run, which is information about the file itself.
 Let’s find out what kind of type of data we’re able to extract over here.

 Data run shows us what the starting cluster is and we can see that that’s 8267.
 We can also know what the cluster length which tells us how big the file is.
 This one is 130 clusters long.